 The interRAI Home Care Assessment System (HC) has been designed to be a user-friendly, reliable, person-centered assessment system that informs and guides comprehensive care and service planning in community-based settings around the world.
 It focuses on the person's functioning and quality of life by assessing needs, strengths, and preferences, and facilitates referrals when appropriate.
 When used over time, it provides the basis for an outcome-based assessment of the person's response to care or services.
-The interRAI HC can be used to assess adults with chronic needs for care as well as those with post-acute care needs (for example, after hospitalization or in a hospital-at-home situation).
-The PEDS-HC instrument is designed to be used to assess the home care challenges of children and youths ranging in age from 4 through 20 who are seeking or receiving long-term services or supports.
-Areas of interRAI review include: (1) cognitive; (2) mood and behavior patterns; (3) physical functioning - mobility; (4) skin condition; (5) pulmonary status; (6) continence; (7) dressing and personal hygiene - ADLS; (8) physical functioning - eating; (9) medications; (10) communication/hearing/vision patterns; and (11) prior living - psychosocial.
-The interRAI HC and the interRAI PEDS-HC instruments assess the same areas of need.
+The interRAI HC can be used to assess persons with chronic needs for care as well as those with post-acute care needs (for example, after hospitalization or in a hospital-at-home situation).
+Areas of review include: (1) cognitive; (2) mood and behavior patterns; (3) physical functioning - mobility; (4) skin condition; (5) pulmonary status; (6) continence; (7) dressing and personal hygiene - ADLS; (8) physical functioning - eating; (9) medications; (10) communication/hearing/vision patterns; and (11) prior living - psychosocial.